 Sage, also called as Salvia in Latin which means "healing plant" has amazing impact on your health.

 Quickie: Sage is an aromatic perennial evergreen sub-shrub.
 Native to the Mediterranean and Middle-Eastern region.
 But now found almost all over.
 It belongs to the Salvia genus of the mint family, Lamiaceae.
 Where herbs such as herbs rosemary, thyme, basil and oregano also belong to.
 Salvia officinalis or garden sage has greyish-green leaves, woody stems and purplish-blue flowers.

-Sage contains multiple phytochemical compounds such as flavonoids, terpenoids and essential oil, when used can benefit you with excellent medicinal properties.
+Sage uses and benefits are many.
+Let us see what gives it healing properties.
+Sage contains multiple phytochemical compounds such as flavonoids, terpenoids and essential oil with medicinal properties.
 Its chief health-protective compounds include rosemarinic acid, chlorogenic acid, caffeic acid, ellagic acid and rutin.
 They help protect your heart and liver too.
 In short, sage is anti-oxidant, anti-inflammatory, anti-diabetic, anti-microbial, neuro-protective and many more.

 Sage also contains copper, Vitamins A, B6, C, E and K. 1 teaspoon (7 grams) of sage powder is able to supply the reference daily intake (RDI) of 10% of Vitamin K, 1.1% each of Iron and Vitamin B6.